isasiluispy/sql_conv/README.md

 In a nutshell, the system will do the next steps in order:

 - Read CSV files and get their table structure
-- Create the tables based on the strcuture
+- Create the tables based on the acquired structure
 - Insert all csv data into the correspondant table